Moir\'e magnetism in a bilayer Ising model: Temperature-Driven Transition

 Using size-pairs ($L$,$2L$), we can obtain an effective exponent $1/\nu^*(L)$ that converges with increasing system size, which we show in the inset of Fig.~\ref{fig:binderdm}.
 The full derivation of this method can be found in the appendix of Shao et al.~\cite{Shao2016}.
 Extrapolation to the thermodynamic limit yields $1/\nu = 0.97 \pm 0.02$ in excellent agreement with the 2D Ising universality class value.

 These results demonstrate that, despite the presence of long-wavelength moiré modulation and competing ferro- and antiferromagnetic interactions, the thermal ordering transition remains in the Ising universality class.
+While the preserved universality class may not be surprising, the transition could in principle have been first-order, which the expected universal Ising scaling behavior rules out.
 The formation of spatially modulated domain textures therefore occurs entirely within the ordered phase, motivating the analysis of this crossover behavior below $T_c$.